 This place is unique in all the world.
 It has been said that Kinstone features the largest privately owned stone circle in the world.
 This has not been confirmed, but we must be close!
 There are over a million tons of granite boulders, standing stones and sculptures.
 Come to enjoy the beauty of the space, see our gardens, stones and natural buildings, find a spot for quiet contemplation and re-connect to nature, or take a circuitous walk around to visit the various features.

 Kinstone is located in rural Fountain City just off County Road M on Cole Bluff Lane.
 It is a contemplative, park-like place with spectacular views and intriguing sculpture and structures.
 This stunning 30-acre bluff-top property has over 100 standing stones including a large stone circle and megalithic dolmen, classic 7-circuit labyrinth, thatched cordwood chapel, dry-stack stone sculpture, natural buildings, permaculture gardens, terraces and more.
 There are several alignments of interest at Summer and Winter Solstice and the Equinoxes.
 Kinstone is also home to The Kinstone Classroom where many come to participate in educational offerings.
 We host retreats, courses, workshops and hands-on learning experiences for those who wish to regenerate, relearn and revive.
 We are founded upon the ethics of caring for the earth, caring for people and returning surplus back into care of earth and people.

-Scheduled guided tours of Kinstone are often available May through October.
 Private guided tours are possible by special arrangement.
 During self-guided visits you can expect to spend a couple of hours wandering a wonderland that seems as if it is from another time and place.
 Bring your water bottle, sunblock for sunny days, dress for the weather (sun hat, rain coat, umbrella, etc), wear sturdy shoes and be prepared to walk rough and sometimes steep terrain.
 There is not much shade just yet (our trees are still quite young); plan accordingly.
 Find details and directions on our website.

 All other times are by appointment.
 The grounds are generally available for folks to wander on their own during open hours from May through October – please contact us in advance to let us know if you wish to come outside our posted hours!